MSchmoecker/No-Chest-Block/README.md

 ## About
-This mod allows two or more players to interact with the same chest at the same time.
+Allows multiple players to interact with the same chest at the same time

 ## Installation
 This mod requires BepInEx.\
-Extract the content of `NoChestBlock` into the `BepInEx/plugins` folder.
+Extract the content of `MultiUserChest` into the `BepInEx/plugins` folder.

 All player need to install this mod, it is not needed at a server.
 Otherwise items can be deleted.\
 It is highly recommended to force the installation.